ichiro-its/musen/README.md

 ## Documentation

-You can read the full API documentation in the generated `html` directory or in [here](https://ichiro-its.github.io/musen).
+You can read the full API documentation in the generated `doc` directory or in [here](https://ichiro-its.github.io/musen).

 ## License